Sumie Sakai: Re-launched of Women of Honor division / Return to ROH (2014–2017)

-Women of Honor World Champion (2018)
+Women of Honor (World) Champion (2018)

-Since 2018, Sakai took part in the tournament to crown the inaugural Women of Honor World champion, where she won in the first round (at ROH 16th Anniversary Show) against Hana Kimura.
+Since 2018, Sakai took part in the tournament to crown the inaugural Women of Honor Champion, where she won in the first round (at ROH 16th Anniversary Show) against Hana Kimura.
 Sakai became the inaugural Women of Honor champion at Supercard of Honor XII after defeating Kelly Klein.
 During her reign, Sakai was able to retain her title against various competitors such as Madison Rayne and Tenille Dashwood.
-On Finale Battle, Sakai lost the championship to Klein in a Four Corner Survival match which also involved Karen Q and Rayne.
+At Final Battle 2018 Sakai lost the championship to Klein in a Four Corner Survival match which also involved Karen Q and Rayne.

 Various competitors and heel turn (2019–2020)

 On January 26, 2019, she received her first Women of Honor World Championship match since losing the title, when she challenged Klein, but was unsuccessful.
 On January 11, 2020, at the Saturday Night at Center Stage, Sakai teamed with Nicole Savoy when they faced The Allure (Angelina Love and Mandy Leon) in a losing effort.
 After the match, Sakai attacked Savoy out of frustration, turning heel in the process.
 The following day, Sakai defeated Savoy in their second encounter against each other.